mabur/carma/docs/dynamic_array_algorithms.md

   It increases `dynamic_array.count` with `range.count`.
   If the new count would be larger than the existing capacity then the capacity is increased and the memory of the data pointer is reallocated.

-- `RESERVE(dynamic_array, capacity)` sets a new capacity and reallocates the data pointer.
-  If the new capacity is smaller than the old count, then the new count is set to the new capacity, thereby removing items at the end.

 - `ERASE_INDEX_ORDERED(dynamic_array, index)` erases the item at index.
   Decreases count by one.